soot-oss/SootUp/docs/index.md

 ### Intermediate Representation

-Jimple is the only intermediate representation (IR) in FutureSoot.
+Jimple is the only intermediate representation (IR) in Futuresootup.
 We changed it slightly to be able to accommodate different programming languages in future.

 ### Is this a drop-in replacement for Soot?

 Not really.
-FutureSoot has a completely new architecture and API, so it is not trivial to update existing projects that build on Soot.
+FutureSoot has a completely new architecture and API, so it is not trivial to update existing projects that build on sootup.
 We recommend using it for greenfield projects.